larry weaner on meadow-making and more, with nature’s help

 THINKING OF MAKING A MEADOW, or helping a woodland area back to life, with fewer invasives?
 Larry Weaner has a dynamic perspective: Let the plants give us a helping hand with the planting, and even the design.

 Larry–the guest speaker at my next garden open house–is principal of Larry Weaner Landscape Associates, and has more than 30 years of experience creating natural landscapes, and national recognition for a unique blend of environmental science and keen aesthetics.
 Though their projects, which are mostly from Virginia through New England, range from small backyards to highways and historic places, “the naturalistic and native-plant thread runs through it all,” he says.

-LARRY WEANER will be the featured morning speaker on Saturday, August 16, at my next garden Open Day–plus, he’ll conduct a meadow-making workshop in the afternoon.
+LARRY WEANER was the featured morning speaker on Saturday, August 16, 2014 at my garden Open Day–plus, he conducted a meadow-making workshop in the afternoon.
 Click here for ticket details.

 a conversation on the radio with larry weaner